Divorce Is Complicated in Washington State

 In the end, Wahrenberger’s client got the dog.
 “The woman didn’t come to me saying, ‘This is a dog-custody case,’ but believe me, the hot-button issue rose to the surface pretty fast,” she says, stifling a smile.
 “It was a real struggle, but we were able to get the dog with its rightful owner.”

-Tom Hamerlinck is a divorce attorney in private practice in Bellevue.
+Tom Hamerlinck is a divorce attorney in Seattle.
 Over roughly 20 years, Hamerlinck says he’s seen hundreds of cases that have made him shake his head in disbelief.

 While the husband and his pregnant secretary enjoyed a romantic weekend out of town, Hamerlinck’s client hired a moving van and emptied the family residence of all its contents, including the light bulbs.
 The client came into Hamerlinck’s office the following Monday and confessed to everything she’d done.
 Hamerlinck, peeved that his client had sabotaged their case in this manner, was prepared for the worst.